WhiteBookmark/sketch-to-web/README.md

-# vue-typescript-starter-app
+# Sketch to Web

 ## Project Description
-Boilerplate for project which uses Vue + TypeScript.
+Sample project used for showing code for a sketched UI.

 ## Project setup
 ```
 npm install